bryan-ash/mockversion/README.markdown

 Usage
 -----
     require 'mockversion'

     `svn help`
     => Mockversion - A mock for the svn command line, created to help tool development"

+    `svnadmin help`
+    => Mockversion - A mock for the svn command line, created to help tool development"

 Copyright